netdata/netdata/docs/store/distributed-data-architecture.md

     Correlations](https://learn.netdata.cloud/docs/cloud/insights/metric-correlations).
 -   **Scalability**: As your infrastructure scales, install the Netdata Agent on every new node to immediately add it to your monitoring solution without adding cost or complexity.
--   **1-second granularity**: Without an expensive centralized data lake, you don't need to reduce the granularity of retained metrics to keep costs down.
+-   **1-second granularity**: Without an expensive centralized data lake, you can store all of your nodes' per-second metrics, for any period of time, while keeping costs down.
 -   **No filtering or selecting of metrics**: Because Netdata's distributed data architecture allows you to store all metrics, you don't have to configure which metrics you retain.
 Keep everything for full visibility during troubleshooting and root cause analysis.